Garnett Genuis: Human rights advocacy

-Democratic Advocacy
+Democratic advocacy

 Genuis spoke about democratic decline in Canada in the House of Commons, citing the International Institute for Democracy and Electoral Assistance in Stockholm.
-He said, “In the key category of checks on government, Canada’s score has dropped precipitously since 2015.
-We are now lower than the United States and every single country in western Europe.
-Weakening checks on government power is weakening Canadian democracy, and international experts are noticing.”

-In July 2022, Genuis also authored an opinion piece on True North, where he wrote, “We are currently dealing with the failure of the government to hand over documents ordered by Parliament, the arbitrary use of the Emergencies Act and failure to hand over cabinet documents to the inquiry charged with looking into that action, the imposition of a draconian “Motion 11,” that gives the executive unprecedented powers to control the Parliamentary agenda, and alleged interference by the government in an RCMP investigation.
-These are just the key elements of democratic decline that we have seen in the last few months.”

-International Development
+Charities

 Genuis has been a vocal advocate for Bill S-216 – An Act to amend the Income Tax Act (use of resources of a registered charity).
 S-216 also known as the Effective Charities Act, seeks to amend the Income Tax Act to ensure that charities can effectively collaborate with a wider range of charities (both domestic and international) including those without charitable status.
-Genuis has worked alongside Senator Ratna Omidvar, local and international stakeholders to call for this reformation.
-In Episode 22 of the Resuming Debate podcast, MP Genuis talks to the Senator about S-216 and its importance to domestic and international charities and developmental organizations.

-Energy Security
+Energy security

 Genuis has been an outspoken supporter of promoting energy security in the West using Canadian oil and gas, especially since the Russian invasion of Ukraine began.
-In a House of Commons speech, he said, “Canada should fuel democracy by providing our European friends with a conflict-free and reliable alternative, and one that is, in many cases, better for the environment than the other options available.”

-Family Policy
+Reproductive health

 Garnett has been identified by the Campaign Life Coalition as having a perfect voting score for Life and family issues introduced to the House of Commons.
-Contributors to the Sherwood Park-Fort Saskatchewan Conservative Riding Association sponsored pro-children ads that appeared on buses in Vancouver, BC.
+Contributors to the Sherwood Park-Fort Saskatchewan Conservative Riding Association sponsored anti-abortion ads that appeared on buses in Vancouver, BC.

-Genius voted in support of Bill C-233 - An Act to amend the Criminal Code (sex-selective abortion), to combat sex-based discrimination, making it a criminal offence for a medical practitioner to knowingly perform an abortion sought solely on the grounds of the child's genetic sex.
+Genuis voted in support of Bill C-233 - An Act to amend the Criminal Code (sex-selective abortion), to combat sex-based discrimination, making it a criminal offence for a medical practitioner to knowingly perform an abortion sought solely on the grounds of the child's genetic sex.